voxtex/www-adamkrasny-com/_posts/isolate-scope-helpers.md

 ---
-title: 'Isolate Scope Helpers'
+title: "Isolate Scope Helpers"
-date: '2013-09-10T00:00:00.000Z'
+date: "2013-09-10T00:00:00.000Z"
 ---

 # Isolate Scope Helpers

-*Author’s note - This has changed in Angular 1.2.
+_Author’s note - This has changed in Angular 1.2.
 Directives with isolated scopes will only share this isolated scope with other directives that explicitly request it.
-It will no longer impact regular directives.*
+It will no longer impact regular directives._

 Isolate scope is a concept which can be really useful.
 If a directive ever needs to create or manipulate it’s own variables that it will use in a template, you want it to have an isolated scope.
 Also the ‘@’, ‘&’, and ‘=’ shortcuts seem like they could be really easy shortcuts to reading attributes into a directive.
 Knowing all of this, I still find myself rarely using them and I’ll tell you why.